muserfish/Betting-Functions/README.md

 # Betting-Functions
-Some useful functions for betting calculations
+Some useful functions for betting calculations.
+This script calculates Expectancy Goals for each team (and totals) and supremacy.
+Will be adding soon the derived markets.
+Use at your own lesiure...

 TODO: